iammerrick/grunt-connect/README.md

 # grunt-connect

-Run a connect server, indefinitely.
+Run a connect server.
 The built in Grunt server task is terrific for the great majority of cases, however sometimes you just want to ability to run a web server on a local file system and interact with the files using a web browser.
+For that reason, grunt-connect's default behaviour is to run indefinitely.

 ## Getting Started
 Install this grunt plugin next to your project's [grunt.js gruntfile][getting_started] with: `npm install grunt-connect`